Your Rights as a California Policyholder

 Your Right to Additional Living Expenses

 If a covered loss makes your home uninhabitable, the insurer must pay your additional living expenses (ALE) for as long as it reasonably takes to repair or replace your home.
-In California after a declared disaster, there is a minimum 24-month ALE period regardless of what your policy says (California Insurance Code §2051.5(c)).
+In California after a declared state of emergency, there is a minimum 24-month ALE period regardless of what your policy says, with up to 12 additional months available for good cause (California Insurance Code § 2060(b)(1)).

 ALE means the difference between your normal living costs and your actual costs while displaced.
 You do not need to live in the cheapest available housing.
 You are entitled to maintain a comparable standard of living.
 See Additional Living Expenses & Fair Rental Value.